pavelboiko/AngularTask/README.md

 Create the following unit test with karma:

-  1. Verify that rows ending in a number are colored light blue.
+  1. Verify that the directive binds to a variable in the scope

 ## Once Complete
 1. Commit and Push your code to your new repository